dart-lang/pub/README.md

     dart test/path/to/pub_test.dart

-A way to run all tests at once is coming soon.
+To run all tests at once, run:

+    pub run test

 Some pub tests require specific versions of other packages.
 These packages are included in the repository as [Git submodules][].
 To get them, run: